Visiting San Juan? Step off the beaten track and check out vibrant Santurce, San Juan's coolest neighborhood!

 Are you ready to start exploring this neighborhood for yourself?
 Then keep reading to learn about all of my favorite things to do in Santurce, Puerto Rico!

-It’s San Juan’s biggest and most densely populated barrio with over 94,000 residents.
-Santurce is comprised of many sub-districts (including the popular Condado) and is located on the northeast coast of Puerto Rico, sitting between Old San Juan to the east and Isla Verde to the west.
+Santurce is San Juan's biggest and most densely populated barrio with over 94,000 residents.
+The vast neighborhood is comprised of many sub-districts (including the popular Condado) and is located on the northeast coast of Puerto Rico, sitting between Old San Juan to the east and Isla Verde to the west.

 The area has attracted artists and other creative types for decades, including a number of notable residents, like Benicio del Toro and José Ferrer.
 As a result, you'll see art everywhere you turn here, from murals to museums and more.